AMWA-TV/is-04/docs/Overview.md

 - Obtaining a list of registered Nodes in order to drive a configuration interface.
 - Obtaining a list of Sender resources and a list of Receiver resources in order to provide a connection management interface.

-The Query API also provides the ability to generate ‘long lived’ queries using its Subscription mechanism and WebSockets.
+The Query API also provides the ability to generate 'long lived' queries using its Subscription mechanism and WebSocket connections.

 ### Examples